 Added bands: Occasionally, birds wind up with a band on each leg.
-Usually, this is the result of a bander not realizing that the bird is a recapture and applying a band to the other leg.
-This can be avoided by ensuring that all banders at your location are banding on the same leg.
+Usually, this is the result of a bander not realizing that the bird is a recapture and applying a band to the other leg or due to a recovery of a bird banded in a country other than the United States or Canada (see recapture section above).
+Accidental double banding can be avoided by ensuring that all banders at your location are banding on the same leg.
 If both bands are readable and neither is endangering the bird's welfare, it is best, because of the risk of injury to the bird, not to attempt to remove one of the bands.
-If the bird was captured with two bands, enter a record for each band, both with code "A" (for "Added

-Band"), on the Recapture Sheet.
+If the bird was captured with two bands, enter a record for each band, both with code "A" (for "Added Band"), on the Recapture Sheet.
 If you have applied the second band, record it (again as code "A") on the Banding Sheet, with the original band number in a note, and record the original band on the Recapture Sheet (also with code "A") with the added band number in a note (analogous to changing a band, except that no band was removed).
 As with changed bands, added bands should be counted only as single recaptures on the Summary of Mist-netting Results (see below).